DropletInk/.github/profile/README.md

 # Developer's Handbook
 1. Any feature/bug to be addressed should be clearly written down in an issue first.
 It gives all the stakeholders to have a common understanding of what's expected when the work is done.
+2. For new feature development write in with small, manageable development parts.
+Issues should be treated as `functions` in computer science; meant to do one thing and one thing well.
+An issue trying to address too many things often results in `code smell`
-2. Always create [Pull Request(PR)](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) to resolve issue, never directly push in main branch.
+3. Always create [Pull Request(PR)](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) to resolve issue, never directly push in main branch.
    1. First, create a branch from an issue following [this](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-a-branch-for-an-issue).
    2. Checkout the branch locally with `git fetch; git switch <new-branch-name>`.
    3. Commit and push your changes to the new branch.